What is a transplant?

 What conditions are helped by transplantation?

-Every four minutes, someone is diagnosed with leukemia, lymphoma or another blood disorder such as sickle cell anemia.
+Every three minutes, someone is diagnosed with leukemia, lymphoma or another blood disorder such as sickle cell anemia.
 For many, the only hope of a cure is a bone marrow, peripheral blood stem cell, or umbilical cord blood transplant.
 The diagnosis and treatment can seem overwhelming, but hope for recovery exists.

 Conditions that can be treated by transplant include: